2026 Toner Prize for Political Reporting

 2015 National Headliner Award for International News

-2015 Human Rights Press Award from Amnesty International and Foreign Correspondents’ Club
+2015 Human Rights Press Award from Foreign Correspondents’ Club

 Series: Dying for Justice